tjormola/delightful/README.txt

    themeing for more info.
-On Debian/Ubuntu systems you can install the packages gnome-icon-theme gnome-icon-theme-full adwaita-icon-theme-full in order to get the common icons installed and additionally the package sensors-applet if you're planning to use the CPU or Memory widgets and the packages libmateweather-common if you're planning to use the Weather widget.
+On Debian/Ubuntu systems you can install the packages gnome-icon-theme gnome-icon-theme-full adwaita-icon-theme-full in order to get the common icons installed and additionally the package mate-sensors-applet-common if you're planning to use the CPU or Memory widgets and the packages libmateweather-common if you're planning to use the Weather widget.

    IMAP widget requires [17]imap.lua.
 A tested and found-to-be-working version of imap.lua is provided in under the submodules/imap directory